 The Building Department report indicated alterations and additions accounted for $3.2 million of the overall monthly total, or 65.4 percent.
 Alterations and additions to commercial buildings topped $2.1 million while the changes to residential dwellings beat $1 million.

 Alterations and additions have had an outsized impact on the overall numbers since the recession as owners have opted to fix up or expand their existing places instead of building new ones.
-The alterations and additions typically are not as valuable as new construction projects, however.

 The Building Department in November also issued two permits to build houses.
 They were valued at a little less than $1.7 million combined.